 “Who’s the little lady?”
 The boss met Rummy’s glance and demanded an answer.

 Before Rummy could speak, Birdie hopped up and took Annie’s hand.
 “Slide over, Jimmy.
-Let this dear doll sit next to me.”
-Her eyes flashed a warning to the boss.
+Let the little dolly sit next to me.”
+Her eyes flashed.

 Roy watched as Annie slid onto the seat beside Birdie, fixated on her newfound friend.
 Birdie waved a manicured hand to signal a waiter.
 The young man snapped to attention at her side.
 “Shirley Temple for the little lady, pink umbrella, cherry on top.”
 She winked at Annie.
 “That okay, hon?”

 Annie nodded and looked down at the tablecloth.

 “Thought so.
 Auntie Birdie knows what the little ladies like.”
 She smoothed the top of Annie’s head.
 Turning to face the boss she murmured, “Now you boys get down to business, let us ladies be.”

 ~ a draft scene from the book I’ll always write

 When a man walks into a room, he brings his whole life with him.
 He has a million reasons for being anywhere, just ask him.
 If you listen, he’ll tell you how he got there.
 How he forgot where he was going, and that he woke up.
 If you listen, he’ll tell you about the time he thought he was an angel or dreamt of being perfect.
 And then he’ll smile with wisdom, content that he realized the world isn’t perfect.
 We’re flawed, because we want so much more.
 We’re ruined, because we get these things, and wish for what we had. ~ Don Draper

 We are in your car, a fixed up TR-6, taken from your brother.
 The radio retro blasts a Jim Morrison high.
 You steer south toward the I-5.
 A ribbon of trees line the hillside.
 Blood red mingles with atomic tangerine.